Mike Lindell Swore He’d Win the RNC Chair Race. He Got Destroyed.

 Likewise, Lindell never fully understood the politics behind the 168 members and who wields power.
 For example, he didn’t know who D.C. conservative grassroots leader Morton Blackwell was.
 (Throughout the race, Blackwell was a very public Dhillon supporter.)

-Lindell burst into laughter when presented with the idea that he has, at the very most, a handful of RNC members supporting his candidacy, which both of his competitor’s camps agree upon.
+Lindell burst into laughter when presented with the idea that he had, at most, a handful of RNC members supporting his candidacy, which both of his competitor’s camps agreed upon.

 “Do you even know how this works?” he responded to the criticism that he’d whipped very few votes.
 “Wake up!”